ethersphere/ethswarm-nextjs/content/home.md

     content: >-
-      Metaprovide has implemented a Nextcloud plugin that enables users to interact with Swarm storage directly in Nextcloud Files bringing Nextcloud users closer to the vision of a decentralized future.
+      Metaprovide has implemented a Nextcloud plugin that enables users to interact with Swarm storage directly in Nextcloud Files bringing Nextcloud users closer to the vision of a decentralised future.
     exchanges: false
     bzzPrice: false
     bzzPot: false